MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 }
 ```

-This does such a tiny amount of work, it didn't seem important to test the cancellationToken.
+This does such a tiny amount of work, it didn't seem important to test the cancellation token.

 Finally, we go back to `Startup.cs` and register our validator, again at the very end of `ConfigureServices` (specifically, after the line where we register the cache):